Piano Recital: Konstantin Scherbakov

 The studies selected in this recital are highlighted in bold.

-These Études (culminating in No.10, Lesghinka) are among the most difficult pieces in the entire literature for piano solo.
+The Études by Lyapunov (culminating in No.10, Lesghinka) are among the most difficult pieces in the entire literature for piano solo.
 One can see this already from the fact that besides Konstantin Scherbakov’s own, complete reference recording from 1993, there are (to my knowledge) only two complete recordings of these Études.
 Scherbakov’s recording (see Addendum 3 below) is currently not available as CD, but there is a YouTube video (showing the score rather than the artist) with Konstantin Scherbakov playing, see Addendum 2 below.

 Konstantin Scherbakov started with the seemingly harmless study No.1, “Berceuse” (cradle song, lullaby).
 The beginning is almost foggy, mellow, but always singing, played with gently swaying agogics.
-It appears simple, maybe reminding of music by Claude Debussy or Maurice Ravel—however, this is far trickier to play than it seems: in Scherbakov’s hands, technical artistry is often not obvious at all!
+It appears simple, maybe reminding of music by Claude Debussy or Maurice Ravel.
+However, this is far trickier to play than it seems.
+In Scherbakov’s hands, technical artistry is often not obvious at all!

 VIII.
 Chant épique